 This means the same rules apply to any similar technologies – such as Local Shared Objects (sometimes called Flash cookies) – and can also cover other types of technology, including apps on smartphones, tablets, smart TVs or other devices.

 These rules also outlaw spyware or any similar covert surveillance software that downloads to a user’s device and tracks their activities without their knowledge.

 PECR do not set out exactly what information you must provide or how to provide it – this is up to you.
 The only requirement is that it must be “clear and comprehensive” information about your purposes.
 You must explain the way the cookies (or other similar technologies) work and what you use them for, and the explanation must be clear and easily available.
 Users must be able to understand the potential consequences of allowing the cookies.
 You may need to make sure the language and level of detail are appropriate for your intended audience.

-This is similar to the transparency requirements of the GDPR (privacy notices).
+This is similar to the transparency requirements of the UK GDPR (privacy notices).

 Consent does not necessarily have to be explicit consent.
 However, consent must be given by a clear positive action.
 You need to be confident that your users fully understand that their actions will result in specific cookies being set, and have taken a clear and deliberate action to give consent.
 This must be more than simply continuing to use the website.
 To ensure that consent is freely given, users should have the means to enable or disable non-essential cookies, and you should make this easy to do.

 You should take particular care to ensure clear and specific consent for more privacy-intrusive cookies, such as those collecting sensitive personal data such as health details, or used for behavioural tracking.
 The ICO will take a risk-based approach to enforcement in this area, in line with our regulatory action policy.